sidvip/Chatting-Socket-Application/README.md

-# Chatting-Application : JAVA (SocketServer Single Server Multi Client)
+# JAVA SocketServer Single Server Multi Client
 A java socket server client application to connect multiple users to a single server.

 ## 1. To run the application for new database